 Chorionic Villus Sampling determines if your baby has specific genetic problems.?
 The test is usually done at 10 to 12 weeks to test for chromosomal abnormalities, like Down syndrome, and genetic conditions, such as cystic fibrosis.

-In this invasive sampling process, a small amount of tissue is extracted from your baby’s developing placenta which then undergoes some studies from the expert.
+In this invasive sampling process, a small amount of tissue is extracted from your baby’s developing placenta which then undergoes for some studies by an expert.

 This testing has some side effects as well, like cramps or spotting.
 There is also some small risk of miscarriage, in very few cases.
 Although this is an optional test which depends on your will.